texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

 This is just to show you what it looks like.
 Keep going.
 {{site.data.alerts.end}}

-> Are we still planning on global syncs?
-I imagine we'll still want to use this tool but we could probably use our interface to force syncs if we need them.

 ## Tips

 Sometimes we need to tell you something tangential to the line of thought of the tutorial, but important to point out.
-Tips look like this.
+These will come in the form of "Tip", "Warning", "Note", and "Important.
+They will look something like this.

 {{site.data.alerts.tip}}
 Don't get distracted by the tips.
 They're intended to help you, not side-track you.